Riham2025/OOPStudy/OOP.md

 Here's a clear explanation of getters, setters, static constructors, and static fields :

  1. Getters and Setters :

+- Purpose:
+They are used to control access to class fields in a safe and controlled way.